laft2/umaas-smartphone-poc/README.md

-# PoC of mthesis in Android
+# PoC of UMA-like Authorization Server in Android
 ## How to Use
 1. Install Android Studio
 2. Clone this repo in Android Studio directory